arhohuttunen/coding-revolution/content/post/spring-boot-testing-strategy/index.md

 Such tests are simpler to set up, run faster, and more reliably.
 Also, failure scenarios are easier to simulate through mocks.

+{{< figure src="sociable-solitary.svg" caption="Sociable versus solitary tests" theme="light" >}}

-The conclusion here is that we should prefer **sociable tests that are allowed to talk to collaborators within the architectural boundaries**.
+The conclusion here is that we should write both solitary and sociable tests.
+However, to avoid coupling within the architectural boundaries, we should prefer **sociable tests that are allowed to talk to collaborators**.
 If we extract some code inside our service code into another service, it doesn't mean that we then have to mock that other service.

 {{% callout note %}}